 "Honey" the Honeybear

-Students come from 8 Middle Tennessee counties, 7 states, and the UK
+Students come from 8 Middle Tennessee counties and 7 states

 Average class size is 14 students